habitry/habitry_source/Templates/08-weekly-feedback.md

 ##Post #3: Weekly Individual Messages

 We send a weekly message to each client to review with them how did they did in the past week.
-This is ised to keep them moving forward and provides an opportunity to ask for support.
+This is used to keep them moving forward and provides an opportunity to ask for support.

 Hi [ClientName],